EdwinVW/dapr-workshop/Assignment01/step-by-step-java.md

 1. Open the `src/TrafficControlService/traffic-control.http` file in VS Code.

-1. Click on `Execute request` for both requests in the file to send two requests to the API.
+1. Click on `Execute request` for all three requests in the file to send two requests to the API.

 1. The response of the requests will be shown in a separate window on the right.
 Both requests should yield a response with HTTP status code `200 OK` and no body.